antronerds/r2-tutorials/docs/Adapting_R2.md

    [**Figure 13: Tracks are defined per dataset; keep the current selection.**](_static/images/AdaptingR2/AdaptingR2_CustomtrackTrack.png)

 7. In the next screen you're able to adapt the Track we just generated.
-Of interest in here is the option "Show as track: Yes/No", which will result in the display of the information underneath the YY-plots.
+Of interest in here is the option "Draw track: Yes/No", which will result in the display of the information underneath the YY-plots.
    The tracks can also be assigned to collections to make large sets of tracks manageable.
 We leave the deletion of the track to the imagination of the reader.